What Is The Frozen Four In Hockey?

 The NCAA coined the term “Frozen Four” in 1999.
 However, the NCAA Division I Men’s Ice Hockey National Tournament was first held in 1948, nine years after NCAA Division I Men’s Basketball began the Final Four.
 The first-ever National Championship was won by Michigan in an 8-4 victory over Dartmouth.
 The tournament originally featured four teams, with a semifinal and final game.
 However, the NCAA Division I Men’s Ice Hockey Tournament expanded as time went on.

 Here is a timeline describing how many teams were featured in the tournament:

 - 1981-1987: 8 teams

 Frozen Four Format

 The Frozen Four is composed of four teams that won their regional finals games in the NCAA Men’s Division I Ice Hockey Tournament.
-Two regional winners play a single game to determine who will play in the championship game.
+Two regional winners from each side of the bracket play a single game to determine who will play in the Championship.
 The winner of the championship game wins the title of National Champion.

 What team has won the most Frozen Fours?

-The Michigan Wolverines and Denver Pioneers are tied for the most NCAA ice hockey championships in the history of the tournament, with nine championships.
+The Michigan Wolverines and Denver Pioneers are tied for the most NCAA Division I Men’s Ice Hockey National Championships, with nine championships.
 Behind these two schools, North Dakota is next, with eight championships.
-Along with having the most Frozen Four wins, Michigan also won the first-ever NCAA ice hockey championship in 1948.
+Along with having the most Frozen Four wins, Michigan also won the first-ever NCAA Division I Men’s Ice Hockey National Championship in 1948.